Adam777Z/xbox-controller-button-remapper/README.md

 Make sure that the controller is updated to the latest firmware version.

 Currently only works with this setting disabled:\
-Windows 10 Settings - Gaming - Xbox Game Bar - Open Xbox Game Bar using this button on a controller: (X)
+Settings - Gaming - Xbox Game Bar - Open Xbox Game Bar using this button on a controller: (X)

 Supports up to 4 controllers.